UPOWA lands 479 kWp roof-integrated solar contract for Lovell Partnerships at low carbon housing development in Telford

 • Significant improvements to the fabric of the building delivered through modern methods of construction (MMC)

-• Electric heating systems in acknowledgement of the phase-out of gas boilers by 2025
+• Electric heating systems in acknowledgment of the phase-out of gas boilers by 2025

 • UPOWA Inline Solar panels to provide 100% green energy for the electric heating systems.
-Also, each home will feature a 5kWh UPOWA Home Battery.
+Also, each home will feature a 5kWh home battery.
 This will enable occupiers to store the zero-carbon electricity generated for later use, making further energy cost savings.

 Key project facts

-• 18 x private rental properties being built for Nuplace will meet the Future Homes Standard using MMC methods.
-These future-ready homes will produce 80% less carbon emissions compared to those built to current regulations, and will feature UPOWA Inline Solar and Home Battery systems
+18 x private rental properties built for Nuplace will meet the Future Homes Standard using MMC methods.
+These future-ready homes will produce 80% less carbon emissions compared to those built to current regulations and will feature UPOWA Inline Solar and battery systems

-• In total, the 1,280 x Inline Solar panels will generate 760,000 kWh of annual solar electricity, helping to protect residents against rising energy costs
+In total, the 1,280 solar panels will generate 760,000 kWh of annual solar electricity, helping to protect residents against rising energy costs

 About Lovell Partnerships